-YunoHost is server operating system based on Linux Debian distribution.
-Main goal of it is to provide self-hosting to as many people as possible, while retaining quality and reliability.
-Difference from other hosting solutions, YunoHost is not meant to be used in multi-user environments.
+YunoHost is a server management system based on Linux Debian distribution.
+The main goal of it is to provide self-hosting to as many people as possible while retaining quality and reliability.
+The difference from other hosting solutions, YunoHost is not meant to be used in multi-user environments.

 1. Login to YunoHost.